Campus Facilities and Learning Resources

 Pathways to STEM

-Pathways to STEM works in partnership with Cal Poly Pomona, the Jet Propulsion Laboratory (JPL), and the Oak Crest Institute of Science to engage Citrus College students in STEM exploration.
-Participants will have on and off-campus experiences that include mentoring, networking, career clarification, and the development of workplace knowledge and skills.
+Pathways to STEM is a collaboration between Cal Poly Pomona, the Oak Crest Institute of Science, and the Jet Propulsion Laboratory to engage students in STEM exploration.
+Participants will have on and off-campus experiences that include mentoring, networking, career clarification, and development of workplace knowledge and skills.
 Through participation, students will also grow their scientific literacy and science communication skills.

 For further details and to apply, visit the Pathways to STEM webpage.